jsiskreynes-astro/jsiskreynes-astro.github.io/research.md

 nav_order: 2
 ---

 My research focuses on understanding the growth, structure, and fundamental physics of supermassive black holes (SMBH) and their galactic environments over cosmic time.
-I am also interested in using astrophsyical probes in probing beyond the STan I approach these questions by combining and galaxies over cosmic time, black hole astrophysics, and physics beyond the Standard Model.
+I am also interested in using astrophysical sources to probe physics beyond the Standard Model.
+I approach these questions by combining observational data, computational modeling, and statistical approaches, with a particular emphasis on strong gravitational lensing and high-energy astrophysics.

 ## Strong gravitational lenses as cosmic amplifiers